OCA/account-analytic/mrp_stock_analytic/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Allows to assign the analytic distribution in the manufacturing order, which should propagate the value to the corresponding field of the related component stock moves.
+Allows to assign the analytic distribution in the manufacturing order, which propagates the value to the component stock moves.
+Optionally, it can also propagate to finished product moves (including byproducts) when the corresponding setting is enabled.

-This function can be useful when cost analysis needs to be done on flushed components.
+This function can be useful when cost analysis needs to be done on consumed components or finished products.

 Additionally, analytic distribution from manufacturing orders is propagated to WIP accounting entries.
 When creating WIP journal entries